 Four other types of sturgeon produce roe used in caviar:

-Also knows as the “river beluga”, a Kaluga Sturgeon is capable of growing to sizes over 18 feet weighing over 1,000 pounds!
-Caviar that comes from the Kaluga roe is smooth and firm with an earthy, buttery flavor featuring a mildly salty overtone.
-The kaluga caviar roe is large in size and can range in color from greenish brown to black.
+Kaluga sturgeon: Also known as the "River Beluga," a Kaluga Sturgeon is capable of growing to sizes over 18 feet and weighing over 1,000 pounds.
+Caviar that comes from the kaluga roe is smooth and firm with an earthy, buttery flavor.
+It also has a mildly salty overtone.
+The kaluga caviar roe can range in color from greenish-brown to black.

-Roe that comes from this sturgeon happens to be one of the most popular caviars found on the market due to having a faster reproduction cycle than its cousins.
-Sevruga roe is small and fragile ranging in color from grey to black.
+- Sevruga sturgeon: Roe that comes from this sturgeon happens to be one of the most popular caviars found on the market because it has a faster reproduction cycle than its cousins.
+Sevruga roe is small and fragile, ranging in color from grey to black.
 It delivers a smooth and buttery flavor with a hint of saltiness.

-Osetra roe is the second-best caviar available on the market today following beluga and Kaluga (River Beluga).
-Osetra sturgeon produce medium sized eggs that range in color from light gray to dark or golden brown.
-This roe features a creamy and nutty rich flavor that melts on your tongue.
+Ossetra sturgeon: Ossetra roe is the second-best caviar available on the market today, following Beluga and Kaluga.
+Ossetra sturgeon produce medium-sized eggs that range in color from light gray to dark or golden brown.
+This roe features a creamy, rich and nutty flavor that melts on your tongue.

 With 27 species of sturgeon, caviar from Beluga is by far the most expensive, but why?

-The world’s best caviar comes from Russian beluga sturgeon caviar.
-This is one of the oldest fish that can be found dating back to when dinosaurs roamed the earth!
-The female sturgeon can live over 110 years and does not produce fish eggs until fully matured, which can take up to 20 years.
-Due to the incredibly long reproduction cycle, obtaining beluga roe for caviar can be quite the waiting game, causing an increase in price to purchase it, however the slow reproduction cycle is only part of the reason as to why beluga caviar is so costly…
+Beluga caviar is highly sought-after and one of the most luxurious food products in the world.
+Russian Beluga sturgeon produce the world's best caviar.
+Due to the incredibly long reproduction cycle, obtaining beluga roe for caviar can be quite the waiting game, causing an increase in the price of purchasing it.
+However, the slow reproduction cycle is only part of the reason why Beluga caviar is so costly.

 History of Beluga Caviar